open-cogsci/osdoc/content/pages/manual/forms/variables.md

 ### checkbox

-The `checkbox` widget sets the response variable to a semicolon-separated list of the text on all checkboxes in the same group that have been checked, or 'no' if no `checkbox` has been checked.
+The `checkbox` widget sets the response variable to a semicolon-separated list of the text on all checkboxes that have been checked (for that variable), or 'no' if no `checkbox` has been checked (for that variable).
 This sounds a bit complicated, so let's see a few examples.

 ~~~
 widget 0 0 1 1 checkbox group="1" text="A" var="my_response_var"